jzhang512/Containerized_SHiELD_Workflow/SHiELD/instructions.md

 ```
 Replace `/PATH_TO_/` with the actual path on your host machine.
 Ensure that the paths inside the container are as specified above.

-Since Apptainer does not support the Docker `WORKDIR` or `ENTRYPOINT` commands, include initialization commands in the run command to achieve the same behavior.
+Since Apptainer does not support the Docker `WORKDIR`, include `cd` command in the run command to achieve the same behavior.

-## Example File Structure for Mounted Directories
+## Example Files for Mounted Directories

 ### /rundir
 ```